Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: APPENDIX

 \subsubsection{Posture cost}

-$c_p(\bm{q})$ penalizes the configuration $\bm{q}$ from a nominal configuration $\bm{q}_\text{nom}$.
+$\bm{r}_p(\bm{q})$ measures the distance of the configuration $\bm{q}$ from a nominal configuration $\bm{q}_\text{nom}$.
 In this paper we often use the initial values given to the projector as $\bm{q}_\text{nom}$, so that the projector will project the configuration to the manifold while keeping it as close as possible to the initial configuration.
 This is especially important for the \emph{ConstrainedExtend} step, because without this, the interpolated configurations may be projected differently, causing them to be discontinuous.